daguenther/class/Workplace & Apprenticeship 10/syllabus.md

 Projects are meant to be real life applications for using math.
 Each project will be in the form of a question:

 **How many baseballs would fit in a baseball diamond?**

+**Juding from your current income and expenses, how long before you reach 1 million dollars?**

 It is then your task to find the answer.
 Initially I will give you a lot of direction, but as the semester continues you will need to provide your own direction in order to complete these projects.